rackerlabs/support-how-to/content/rackspace-email/email-migration-services.md

 |**Cost**| &#36;6 per GB via FTP |  - &#36;6 per GB EML format<br/><br/> - &#36;9 per GB PST format |

 ### Internal migration services

-Do you have an employee who is going through a name change and needs an email account renamed?
-Does your company need a domain rename?
-Do you want to switch to a new email platform or upgrade from an older one?
-Our internal migration services help you to perform these tasks.
-Simply submit a request via a ticket and we'll take care of the rest.
+The Rackspace internal migration services can help you rename email accounts, change domain names, switch to a new email platform, and more.
+Submit a request via a ticket and we'll take care of the rest.

 | Service | Cost | Notes |How to request migration|
 | --- | --- | --- | --- |